Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 about working each day next to the very woman that deliberately caused the death of a coworker.
 The fear and anger must have been unbearable.

-Three of the foreigners that worked at the office went to the place of torture where they were holding Rita and demanded to see her.
+Three of the foreigners that worked at the office, including my dad, went to the place of torture where they were holding Rita and demanded to see her.
 They refused, but finally allowed the team to send her a note in Greek and her to write a brief response.
 It may well have saved her life.
 This kind of aggressive action would also be considered